The Basics for Mental Health Professionals

 Almost all kaimahi / staff at FASD-CAN have in-home experience of caring for family members with FASD.
 We and our members know that interventions and support can make an enormous difference for those with FASD – but it is crucial for mental health professionals to adapt their therapies, programmes, and interventions to achieve this success with their FASD clients.
 There is need for both an FASD-informed approach and a brain-based lens to the interventions offered.

-See tabs below for our selections of the best global resources, as well as a few we have put together.
+See tabs below for our selections of the best global resources, as well as some which are Aotearoa-specific.